 The term dehydrated skin has taken on a life of its own in recent years.
 Dry skin and dehydrated skin are very different conditions.
 Most beauty counter assistants at a department store will tell you your skin is dehydrated.
 It seems to have been a standard practice for years and has to be the best sales pitch of all times.
 How many times have you been sold over-rated products based on how bad you felt after having your skin pronounced by one such counter assistant as "Dehydrated" with a solemn shake of the head?
 Equipment used by beauty therapists helps confirm an initial visual diagnosis by the therapist whether the skin is dry, normal or oily type.
 From this point a diagnosis of dehydrated may be made.
 Any skin ˜type' can be dehydrated.
 A magnifying lamp is a piece of equipment used by beauty therapists to help accurately analyse the skin.
 Cleansed skin is required to perform an accurate assessment.
 A beauty counter assistant with no tools is not in a position to judge skin dehydrated.
 The customer is often wearing make-up which makes a diagnosis more difficult.
 There is a vast difference between dry skin and dehydrated skin.
 Dry skin is a skin condition and means skin is lacking in oil (lipids).
 Dehydrated skin is lacking in moisture (water) and can be caused by many other skin problems.
 Oily skin, as well as dry skin can be dehydrated.
 Dehydrated skin is directly affected by the fluid intake of a person.
 If fluid intake is not correctly maintained daily dehydrated skin will result.
 Drinking coffee, tea, soft drinks and alcohol will exacerbate dehydrated skin.
 Other skin problems such as excess keratinisation (excessive dead skin cells), impaired lymphatic system and accelerated skin ageing can also be caused by dehydrated skin.
 Weather conditions directly affect hydration of the skin.
 In summer when humidity is higher water loss through the skin is minimized.
 In winter water loss (trans- epidermal water loss) is much greater.
 Dehydrated skin can be improved quickly by increasing water intake and with the use of quality skin care containing humectants and glycoaminoglycans (or GAG's for short).
 These ingredients include glycerin, sodium PCA, Lactic Acid, Lecithin, Urea and Hyaluronic Acid.
 If you are male or someone with oily skin BOOST is a really good oil free moisturiser which contains lashings of Hyaluronic Acid; sodium PCA; Aloe Vera and MSM to name a few ingredients.
-BOOST really plumps and smooths the skin without adding oil.
+Boost really plumps and smooths the skin without adding oil.
 The king of hydrators is Hyaluronic Acid is also known as Sodium Hyaluronate or Hyaluronan.
 The beauty of this ingredient is that it can hold up to 1000 times its own weight in water.
 Because Hyaluronic Acid is naturally present in the skin it is a huge bonus to be able to supplement skin topically.
-MISMO Rejuvenating Gel will help improve dehydrated skin tremendously.
+MISMO Rejuvenating Serum will help improve dehydrated skin tremendously.